apps-on-air/AppsOnAir-android-AppLink/README.md

 ## ![pub package](https://appsonair.com/images/logo.svg)
 # AppsOnAir-android-AppLink

 **AppsOnAir-android-AppLink** enables you to handle deep links, and in-app routing seamlessly in your Android app.
-With a simple integration, you can configure, manage, and act on links from the web dashboard in real time.

-more detail refer this [documentation](https://documentation.appsonair.com/MobileQuickstart/GettingStarted/).
+With a simple integration, you can configure, manage, and act on links from the web dashboard in real time and for more detail refer [documentation](https://documentation.appsonair.com/MobileQuickstart/GettingStarted/).

+## ⚠️ Important Notice ⚠️

+This plugin is currently in **pre-production**.
+While the plugin is fully functional, the supported services it integrates with are not yet live in production.
+Stay tuned for updates as we bring our services to production!

 ## 🚀 Features